DataDog/dd-trace-py/docs/advanced_usage.rst

     configuration, only for the specific integration.
   - if you do not configure a specific integration, then the default global configuration applies, if any.
   - if no configuration is provided (neither global nor integration-specific), then headers are not traced.
-  - if ``DD_APPSEC_ENABLED`` is disabled or missing (meaning appsec will be disabled) configuring IP-storing headers like ``X-Forwarded-For`` is not allowed and will raise a ``ValueError``.
-  - if you want to specify which of potentially multiple headers is actually used to store the request IP your can set the ``DD_TRACE_CLIENT_IP_HEADER`` environment variable to the name of the header.
-If not used, the library will try to find the best header for IP collection.
-Also, please take note of the previous point.

 Once you configure your application for tracing, you will have the headers attached to the trace as tags, with a